Skip to Content

 Did you know that you can have a putt right in the center of Cromwell?
 That’s right, Cromwell has its very own miniature golf course complete with mountain views and vineyard backdrops.

-Test your putting skills at this cute, well-maintained course right in the center of town.
-Afterward, you can walk right across the road for ice cream or a bite to eat in the local shops.
+After your game, you can walk right across the road for ice cream or a bite to eat in the local shops.
 And since miniature golf is suitable for all ages, you can even bring the family along.
 Just make sure not to lose your ball over the fence!

 The big fruit in Cromwell, New Zealand